mh-uos/TeeSea-Tools/README.md

 Maintainer: **Mike Henson** Email: [mike.henson@sunderland.ac.uk](mailto:mike.henson@sunderland.ac.uk)

-*Disclaimer: These tools are independent resources and are not officially affiliated with GTI or the TargetConnect platform.*
+*Disclaimer: These tools are independent resources and are not officially affiliated with GTI or the Target Connect Platform.*